The behaviourist approach:

 Far from being a collection of fragments with no reference to one another, Robert O Neill's prompts follow a series.
 The drill has something of the continuity of a real collection of utterances.
 It is centred both around a structural pattern & the function of complaining.

-- Behaviourist view: D. Starch 1915: "Apparently imitation and repetition of correct expression are far more efficacious in forming correct habits than grammatical knowledge." [ Some Experimental Data on the Value of Studying Foreign Languages ]
+- Some Experimental Data on the Value of Studying Foreign Languages', by D Starch in 1915, exemplifies a 'behaviourist''s approach to language learning: "Apparently imitation and repetition of correct expression are far more efficacious in forming correct habits than grammatical knowledge."

 - In Verbal Behaviour 1957: B. F. Skinner assumes that behaviour is the total of conditioned and associated responses.
 Learning depends on the frequency with which the responses are repeated, consistent reinforcement by suitably rewarding correct responses and on careful sequencing of Stimulus-Response bonds so as to minimize the chance of mistakes.
 Programming into easily assimilable and minimal steps allows control and conditioning of responses and building them into a behaviour pattern.

 - Language by Leonard Bloomfield is preoccupied with form and not with meaning or function.
 Associated with behaviourism and equally responsible for the kind of language syllabuses much in evidence in the 1960s is the theory of structural linguistics.
 Behaviourism, Structuralism and reiteration of the fact that 'learners learn to speak L2 by speaking it' have contributed in particular to the design of Audiolingual Courses.

 - Key Figures in the history of drills include: